Medical Device Registration in Ireland

 Mode -1: Online Mode

-Flow of the Online Process goes as per the below image:
+The flow of the Online Process goes as per the below image:

 Steps involved during registration of Organization: